Paulette Carlson: Reunited with Highway 101

 Marking Highway 101's Tenth Year Anniversary, Carlson reunited with original members, Curtis Stone and Jack Daniels.
 They released two albums, Reunited and Latest & Greatest.
 "Where’d You Get Your Cheatin’ From", "It Must be Love" and "I Just Don't Love the Man" were released as singles (1996 and 1997).

 Present

 In 2004, when her brother Gary, a Vietnam War veteran, was in the hospital, Carlson was inspired to write a song called "Thank You Vets".
 After writing the song, she came out of retirement and recorded a new album, penning 10 of the 12 songs.
 It's About Time (2005) was released under Pandean Records.
 She toured briefly after recording this album dedicated to our Vietnam Vets, doing mostly benefits for Military Veterans.

 Today, Carlson has returned to performing and tours with a backing band called Montana Rising.
-She is currently represented by Gerald Murray Music, an independent agency which specialize in artist management, booking, tour management and the development of performing artists.
+She is currently represented by Gerald Murray Music, an independent agency which specializes in artist management, booking, tour management and the development of performing artists.